SAP-samples/event-driven-integrations-codejam/exercises/11-aem-cloud-integration-adapter/README.md

 ## Monitor integration flow and produced messages

 Now our integration flow is ready to process the purchased tickets events from AEM.
-The service which is simulating the ticket purchased events is continuosly sending events to the `itelo/TMSPRD/ce/tms/ticket/v1/Ticket/Purchased/v1` topic and in a matter of seconds we will see our integration flow processing the events.
+The service which is simulating the ticket purchased events is continuously sending events to the `itelo/TMSPRD/ce/tms/ticket/v1/Ticket/Purchased/v1` topic and in a matter of seconds we will see our integration flow processing the events.

 👉 Go to the `Monitor` > `Integrations and APIs` > `Monitor Message Process` > `All Artifacts` tile and see the messages being processed.